layoutBox/PinLayout/README.md

 #### When and how horizontal margins are applied in PinLayout?

-This table explains how and when **left and right margins** are applied depending on which view’s attribute has been pinned using PinLayout.
+This table explains how and when **left and right margins** are applied depending on which view’s attribute has been pinned.

 | View’s pinned attributes | Left Margin                           | Right Margin                                   |
 |--------------------------|:-------------------------------------:|:----------------------------------------------:|